The Ecology website and applications will not be available on the morning of Saturday, October 4th due to network maintenance. Read more...

 back to top

 The measure of the tax is the gross proceeds of business sales.
 It applies to places of business selling products that fall into thirteen categories listed in Chapter 82.19 RCW and further defined in Chapter 458.20.243 Washington Administrative Code.
 The categories are:

-Litter FinesOver the past seven years, the Department of Ecology (Ecology) has conducted several focus groups to explore knowledge and attitudes towards littering among key audiences.
+Litter FinesBetween 1998 and 2005 the Department of Ecology (Ecology) conducted several focus groups to explore knowledge and attitudes towards littering among key audiences.
 Many of these focus groups were comprised of people who admitted to littering behavior.
 When participants were asked what would convince them to not litter, a clear theme emerged.
 "Knowing I will be caught and fined," was the number one deterrent to littering.
 Hearing what the fines are was new information for the research participants.

 Both focus group and telephone survey participants continue to endorse the use of fines and community service to curb littering behavior.
 The Litter Task Force recommended that the Legislature and Ecology encourage Washington State Patrol and local governments to enforce litter laws.
 It also recommended that local penalties "be set at levels sufficient to provide meaningful incentives for compliance."
 While many support the use of enforcement, studies show that few jurisdictions are able to enforce littering laws effectively for two reasons:

 At the state level, minimum fines are set in state law.
 As the violation is processed, fees or assessments may be added.
 This could increase the amount the violator must actually pay.
 The table below shows littering penalties as outlined in state law, and the actual resulting penalty.
 This information came from the Washington State Administrative Office of the Courts.

 2Misdemeanors are considered "crimes" [versus infractions] and it is up to the judge to assess penalties.